Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 Eschatology: dispensational premillennialismEschatology: dispensational premillennialism

-There are many different kinds of Study Bibles.
-See Study Bible vs Reference Bible: What’s the Difference? for more.
+Also, see Study Bible vs. Reference Bible: What’s the Difference? for more.

 Scofield’s note on Genesis 1:2 reflects The Gap Theory: “clearly indicate that the earth had undergone a cataclysmic change as the result of divine judgment.
 The face of the earth bears everywhere the marks of such a catastrophe.
 There are not wanting imitations which connect it with a previous testing and fall of angels.”